SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

-Now, we would have to set the pod annotations `instrumentation.opentelemetry.io/inject-java` and `sidecar.opentelemetry.io/inject` to `"true"`, for setting up auto-instrumentation of workload deployed in K8s.
+Now, we would have to set the pod annotations `instrumentation.opentelemetry.io/inject-java` and `sidecar.opentelemetry.io/inject` to `"true"`, for setting up auto-instrumentation of workload deployed in the K8s.
 It would sends OTLP data to `Sidecar` which would in turn relay it to SigNoz collector.

 Here is an example of pet clinic with auto-instrumentation: